 Locked away in the wilderness of the Himalayas, on the very edge of the Tibetan plateau, lies the ancient kingdom of Mustang.
 After decades of isolation its borders are now open, and this is your opportunity to explore this spectacular land and learn about its history, customs and traditions.
 The trek passes through open valleys, deep ravines, desert canyons, grasslands with white-walled villages, and ancient cave homes, all set against the magnificent backdrop of the soaring snow-capped Himalayan peaks.

 Join Zara Fleming, an independent art consultant, researcher and exhibition curator who has specialist knowledge of Buddhist art, on a cultural exploration of the Himalayan kingdom of Bhutan.
 Bhutan has preserved its unique traditions in a way that is unheard of in the modern world.
 Since the 1970s, it has pursued a policy of Gross National Happiness, which requires the protection and promotion of cultural values and the natural environment.
 You will discover Bhutan’s rich cultural heritage first-hand, by immersing yourself in the living arts and traditions of the Himalayas.

-The term ‘Silk Road’ did not refer to a single route but a vast network of roads stretching from Xi’an to the Eastern Mediterranean.
-Linking India, Europe and the Far East, routes passed through spectacular cities and tiny hamlets, through harsh forbidding mountains, gentle steppe lands and hot deserts.
-Along its length, intrepid merchants traded in a huge number of items such as beautiful silks, porcelain, jade and fine carpets.
-Dr Greenbaum will show that the Silk Road was not simply a highway for the trade of precious items: it was the main East–West artery for the flow of ideas.
+The ancient Silk Road was not just a single route, but a vast network of roads stretching from Xi’an to the Eastern Mediterranean.
+It passes through spectacular cities and tiny hamlets, and through forbidding mountains, vast open steppes and hot deserts.
+Explore the lost cities, marvel at the great artistic achievements and discover the magic and beauty of these ancient routes with Dr Jamie Greenbaum.
+Trip scholar, Dr Greenbaum will reveal that the Silk Road was not simply a highway for trade; it was also the main East West artery for the flow of ideas.